Psychosynthesis: Development

 Assagioli was not the first to use the term "psychosynthesis".
 The earliest use was by James Jackson Putnam, who used it as the name of his electroconvulsive therapy.
-The term was also used by C. G. Jung and A. R. Orage, who were both more aligned to Assagioli's use of the term than Putnam's use.
+The term was also used by C. G. Jung and A. R. Orage, who were both more aligned with Assagioli's use of the term than Putnam's use.
 C. G. Jung, in comparing his goals to those of Sigmund Freud, wrote, "If there is a 'psychoanalysis' there must also be a 'psychosynthesis which creates future events according to the same laws'."
 A. R. Orage, who was the publisher of the influential journal, The New Age, used the term as well, but hyphenated it (psycho-synthesis).
 Orage formed an early psychology study group (which included Maurice Nicoll who later studied with Carl Jung) and concluded that what humanity needed was not psychoanalysis, but psycho-synthesis.
 The term was also used by Bezzoli.
-Freud, however, was opposed to what he saw as the directive element in Jung's approach to psychosynthesis, and Freud argued for a spontaneous synthesis on the patient's part: "As we analyse...the great unity which we call his ego fits into itself all the instinctual impulses which before had been split off and held apart from it.
+Freud, however, was opposed to what he saw as the directive element in Jung's approach to psychosynthesis, and Freud argued for a spontaneous synthesis on the patient's part: "[During psychoanalysis] the great unity which we call his ego fits into itself all the instinctual impulses which before had been split off and held apart from it.
 The psycho-synthesis is thus achieved in analytic treatment without our intervention, automatically and inevitably."